Air Force One (film): Production

+Development

 A large part of the crew took a tour of the real Air Force One before filming.
-They based some of the film's scenes on the touring experience when the terrorists disguised as journalists survey the plane's layout and begin to take their seats.
+Some scenes, most notably where the terrorists tour the plane, were based on this touring experience.
 The character of Deputy Press Secretary Melanie Mitchell was based largely on their real-life tour guide, and the crew felt uncomfortable having to film the character's execution by the terrorists.
 For the exterior scenes, the producers rented a Boeing 747-146 aircraft, N703CK from Kalitta Air and repainted it to replicate the Air Force One livery.

-Air Force One is shown as being equipped with a one-person escape pod for emergency use by the President of the United States.
+Air Force One is shown as being equipped with a one-person escape pod for emergency use by the president of the United States.
 It was also done this way in at least three other films, Escape from New York, Bermuda Tentacles and Big Game.
 The actual Air Force One does not have an escape pod.

 Paul Attanasio was brought in as a script doctor to work on the film prior to shooting.
-Scenes explaining Agent Gibbs' motivation for being the mole were cut from the final script.
-According to director Wolfgang Petersen, Gibbs was a former CIA agent who lost a lot after the end of the Cold War and thus became angry with the American government and wanted revenge.
-He knew the terrorists from his CIA days and so they included him in their operation.
-The scene was considered too long to tell and so it was cut from the film.
-The director also felt that it was unnecessary to have in the film so it was removed as it was irrelevant to the plot.
-Petersen also said that in the original draft, Gibbs revealed himself as the mole early and joined the terrorists in hijacking the plane.
-The director felt it was more suspenseful to keep the audience guessing in the final cut and specifically pointed to the scene in which Marshall gives Gibbs a gun before escorting the hostages from the conference room to the parachutes in the cargo hold.
+In the original draft, Gibbs revealed himself as the mole early and joined the terrorists in hijacking the plane.
+Scenes explaining his motivation were cut from the final script, with director Wolfgang Petersen reasoning that the scene was considered too long to tell and irrelevant to the plot.
+The director felt it was more suspenseful to keep the audience in the know in the final cut and specifically pointed to the scene in which Marshall gives Gibbs a gun before escorting the hostages from the conference room to the parachutes in the cargo hold.

-Gary Oldman did not stay in character between the scenes.
-The director later said he called the filming experience "Air Force Fun" because of how comic and genial Oldman would be off-screen.
-He also said that Oldman would suddenly return to the menacing film persona like a shot.
+Gary Oldman was hired to play the role as the film's villain after choosing not to accept a role in Speed 2: Cruise Control.
+Petersen later said he called the filming experience "Air Force Fun" because of how comic and genial Oldman would be off-screen.
+He also said that Oldman would suddenly return to the menacing film persona "like a shot."
 Oldman used his acting fee for the film to help finance his directorial debut, Nil by Mouth.

-Kevin Costner was offered the role of James Marshall but turned it down as he had other commitments, and the script was given to Harrison Ford who accepted it.
+Kevin Costner was offered the role of James Marshall, but turned it down as he had other commitments.
+He went on to play the lead role in The Postman instead.
+The script was then given to Harrison Ford who accepted it.